yfyang86/Demo-Chapter/src/R-llvm-openmp.md

 1. on Linux;
 2. on Mac/Windows with >= GCC-4.7.2 tool chain;

 Non talks about a Mac-llvm method.
 Fairly enough, most Mac people around me even don't know there is a terminal or Mac is a kind of BSD.
-We spend a whole afternoon on compiling this LLVM-OPENMP-R tool chain.
+We spent a whole afternoon on compiling this LLVM-OPENMP-R tool chain.
 Here are some remarks.

 0. Install X-code/X-code command line tools.
 1. Follows this [Git](https://clang-omp.github.io/) page to install clang-omp.